-

 - One of the most interesting things about the garibaldi is its courtship and mating behavior:

-- If a female is enticed to stay, she will release a trail of eggs, which stick to the algae nest.
+- If the female is enticed to stay, she will release a trail of eggs, which stick to the algae nest.
 The male then fertilizes the eggs and chases away the female so that she won’t eat the eggs.

 Conservation Status